We have five factories and 19 years of experience in plant extracts

 Lycopene has been linked to numerous health benefits due to its antioxidant properties.
 Some of these benefits include:

-- Reduced risk of certain cancers: Studies have shown that Lycopene may help reduce the risk of prostate, lung, and stomach cancers.
+- Reduced risk of certain cancers: Studies have shown that lycopene may help reduce the risk of prostate, lung, and stomach cancers.

 - Improved heart health: Lycopene can help lower bad cholesterol levels and reduce the risk of heart disease.